 Aspect Potential impact Mitigation measures Significance At the end of the installation works, the work site on the seabed will be reinstated and where possible equipment and materials will be removed.
-An As-Left survey will be undertaken to confirm that the work site has been left in as good a state as possible prior to departure.
-Any chemical releases during installation and commissioning will be of small volume and chemicals to be used will have been PLONOR listed or registered on the OCNS and OSPAR HMCS based on an assessment of their toxicity in the aquatic environment (under which they will have the highest rating).
+An As-Left survey will be undertaken to confirm that the work site has been left in as good a state as possible prior to departure. marine environment will occur including no bioaccumulation of toxicity in marine fauna Any chemical releases during installation and commissioning will be of small volume and chemicals to be used will have been PLONOR listed or registered on the OCNS and OSPAR HMCS based on an assessment of their toxicity in the aquatic environment (under which they will have the highest rating).
 The ROV support vessel would be largely stationary and confined to the immediate area of operations at the Corrib Field.
 Equipment that was required to be lowered to the seabed via the vessel crane would be undertaken using a taught vertical cable, limiting the potential for entanglement.
-All waste will be handled in accordance with the vessels waste management plan, which will operate in accordance with all national and international legislation/regulations and corporate guidelines.
-Minor Vessel operations / routine emissions and discharges Compliance with MARPOL 73/78.
-Potential attraction of Annex IV species to the area, due to potential attraction of prey species Water quality and toxicological effects.
-The work will be scheduled so as to minimise the duration of project activities and to confine activities to as small an area as possible. (vertebrates and invertebrates) at certain times (during discharges).
-There is a chance for this to result in an increased potential for laceration with propeller / interaction with the vessel or equipment, although the likelihood of this is considered to be extremely low.
-Air emissions will be minimised through regular maintenance of all engines onboard, in line with Maritime Registry of Shipping (MRS), MARPOL 73/78 Annex VI and other similar requirements.
+Minor All waste will be handled in accordance with the vessels waste management plan, which will operate in accordance with all national and international legislation/regulations and corporate guidelines.
+Potential attraction of Annex IV species to the area, due to potential attraction of prey species (vertebrates and invertebrates) at certain times Vessel operations / routine Compliance with MARPOL 73/78. (during discharges).
+There is a chance for this to result in an increased potential for laceration with emissions and discharges Water quality and toxicological effects.
+Vessel is modern and built according to Clean Design requirements, with fuel efficient diesel-electric propulsion and emission control equipment. propeller / interaction with the vessel or equipment, although the likelihood of this is considered to be extremely low.
+The work will be scheduled so as to minimise the duration of project activities and to confine activities to as small an area as possible.
+All vessel discharges will be in compliance with MARPOL 73/78.
+There is not considered any potential for bioaccumulation of toxicity in marine fauna as a consequence of routine vessel discharges

+Aspect Potential impact Mitigation measures Significance Air emissions will be minimised through regular maintenance of all engines onboard, in line with Maritime Registry of Shipping (MRS), MARPOL 73/78 Annex VI and other similar requirements.